pontusnyman/tati/README.md

 <!-- CONTRIBUTING -->
 ## Interviewee

-Clone this repo, create a branch, complete all tasks and open a Pull Request
+Clone this repo, create a branch, complete all tasks and open a Pull Request - Should be solved under one hour

 ## Getting Started